Aditi41sachi/anomaly-detection-in-networks-ml/README.md

-# Anomaly Detection in Networks
+# Anomaly-detection-in-networks

 📌 Overview
 This repository contains a machine learning project focused on detecting anomalies in network traffic data.
-It follows a complete data science pipeline — from data preprocessing 🧹 and statistical analysis 📊 to feature selection 🎯 and training ML models 🤖 — to identify potential network attacks and unusual behavior.
+It follows a complete data science pipeline — from data preprocessing and statistical analysis to feature selection and training ML models — to identify potential network attacks and unusual behavior.

-The project uses the CICIDS2017 dataset 🛡️, which contains both normal and malicious network traffic, to simulate real-world cybersecurity detection tasks.
+The project uses the CICIDS2017 dataset , which contains both normal and malicious network traffic, to simulate real-world cybersecurity detection tasks.

-📂 Project Structure
+## 📂 Project Structure
 | 📁 Notebook                                                   | 📝 Description                                                                            |
 | ------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |
 | `01_preprocessing.ipynb`                                      | Loads raw CICIDS2017 CSV files and cleans, merges, and prepares the dataset for analysis. |